raihanhussain543-cmyk/Java-Assignment/README.md

 A Java Swing GUI application for managing stock items in a car parts and accessories shop.
 Demonstrates inheritance, polymorphism, encapsulation, and a fully functional GUI.
-All the code is in the Src folder
+All the code is in the Src folder.

 ## How to Run
 1. Import the project into Eclipse